ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

 4. Click Add allow up-party and click login, to let the user login with test users in the track
 5. Download the Context Handler RP metadata where you can find endpoints and the certificate to trust.
    Test metadata: `https://n2adgangsstyring.eksterntest-stoettesystemerne.dk/runtime/saml2auth/metadata.idp`
-   The certificate is base64 encoded and can be converted into a certificate .cer file with the [FoxIDs certificate tool](https://www.foxids.com/tools/Certificate).
+   The certificate is base64 encoded and can be converted into a certificate .cer file with the [Foxids certificate tool](https://www.foxids.com/tools/Certificate).
 6. Add the issuer and endpoints from the metadata
 7. Set the bindings to redirect with the exception of the Authn response binding which is set to post
 8. Set the OIOSAML3 claims which should be issued to Context Handler